ShaoyeChng/ID-Assignment1/README.md

 ## Design Process
 - A Simple Resume for my future employers to see my certifications and projects that i have done.
 - Button feature for my future employers to use just by one click to be able to email me or visit my linkedin Profile.
+- have a button feature when clicking will be able to auto copy my Email Address
 ## Features
 - Educational certification.
 - Showing past projects.